safiyyah97/Developing-Digital-Image-Processing-methods-for-Schlieren-Images/README.md

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the necessary libraries, such as cv2, fnmatch, PIL, pandas, time, os, csv, numpy, matplotlib.pyplot, datetime

 ## Brief description
-This collection of scripts that is used to analyse the raw Schlieren images obtained from a quasi-2D Hele-Shaw cell using DIP methods.
+This collection of scripts that are used to analyse the raw Schlieren images obtained from a quasi-2D Hele-Shaw cell using DIP methods.
 The main image processing techniques in this algorithm involves pre-processing via image division and segmentation via edge detection methods and connected component labelling/region detection to refine the combining and segmenting of objects within the image.

 ## Workflow
 The workflow is divided into the streamer/finger analysis, ice interface analysis and tracking of individual streamers/fingers.
 The scripts are written in a notebook with each section performing a different operation, which is outlined below.
-The oeprations must be performed sequentially.
+The operations must be performed sequentially.

 ### Streamer, finger and interface isolation
 1. Converting raw Schlieren image to segmented image.*